 During an eye exam, our optometrists will ask you questions regarding any symptoms or issues you are experiencing, medications you are currently taking and your overall health.
 Family history and previous eye or vision conditions will also be discussed.

-Thanks to CLARIFYE, a revolutionary eye exam, our optometrists use advanced, digital equipment to map the unique fingerprint of your eye.
+Our optometrists use advanced, digital equipment to map the unique fingerprint of your eye.
 Through a variety of tests, we will measure how each eye is seeing.
-This new technology is available at all four Oculus locations.

 Our optometrists perform several tests to evaluate depth perception, color vision, muscle capabilities, peripheral vision and responsiveness to light.
 Several other tests will determine whether your eyes are focusing, moving and working together properly.
 The test results enable our doctors to diagnose any underlying conditions that may be impairing the eye’s ability to focus or work together.